pietrobernard/jetson-nano-stuff/README.md

 Since this is hardly the most up-to-date version of `cuDF`, some features are not available (they actually throw out NotImplemented exceptions) so be careful when dealing with projects that require higher versions of this package.
 When possible, consider using `cupy` to balance out the missing features of cuDF (like for instance the Series.
 You can find the complete description in the [RAPIDS documentation](https://docs.rapids.ai/api/cudf/stable/user_guide/cupy-interop/).

 ### 8) Dask with Dask-cuDF package

+As dask's (official docs)[https://docs.dask.org/en/stable/gpu.html] say, GPU support is orthogonal to dask.
+When work is distributed across the nodes, dask calls the function/methods that have been inputted by the user.
+If these functions/methods are built to use GPUs, they will trigger the GPU.
+So, for instance, if in a computation you substitute numpy arrays with cupy ones, the GPU will be triggered.
+Same goes if you use cudf's DataFrames instead of pandas' ones.
+The `Dask-cudf` package takes it a step further and allows to 'easily' bridge between the two worlds.

 #### 8.1) Building dask itself
 We're going to need `dask 2021.04.0` and then we'll build the `Dask-cuDF` module.
 Go in the home dir and downloa dask:
 ```bash